Sue: How many episodes is this one?

 Sue: Oh yeah.
 Me and my big mouth.

-The episode concludes with the Doctor and Romana coming face-to-face with a Shrivenzale.
+The episode climaxes with the Doctor and Romana coming face-to-face with a Shrivenzale.

 Sue: That ain’t too bad.